herotechcourse/kotlin-vendingmachine-precourse/README.md

         Validate(4)-1
         1. Possible to divide by 10
         2. Min. price of product: 100

+        Separte all items to each elements in list.

 Output (5)
-    \bPlease enter the amount of money:
+    \nPlease enter the amount of money:

 Input (5)-1
     3000 // Amount of wish purchase money (= purchasedMoney)